 NFO Central

-The NFO Central section is the central configuration hub for managing distributed NetFlow Optimizer deployments.
+The NFO Central is the central configuration hub for managing distributed NetFlow Optimizer deployments.
 It allows you to define a node's operational role and manage the connection and intelligent load distribution across multiple NFO instances.

 The three primary operational modes are: